claudette

 r

-According to the README, Claudette makes tool use more ergonomic in several ways:
+Based on the README, Claudette makes tool use more ergonomic in several key ways:

-1. It uses docments to make Python function definitions more user-friendly - each parameter and return value should have a type and description
+Uses docments to make Python function definitions more user-friendly - you just need type hints and comments:

 def sums(